Homemade Dishwasher Rinse Aid—3 Recipes

 - Run dishwasher as usual.

-Here’s a photo of our dishwasher for your enjoyment :-).
+Here's a photo of our dishwasher.
 The vinegar is in the little plastic container on the lower left.
-By the way, if you are wondering why we have rubber bands on our glasses, you can read this post here.
+Side note: this is why we have rubber bands on our glasses.

 I'm sure the effectiveness of this method will depend on the position of the dishwasher arms in your dishwasher.